mkdadi/LibDate/README.txt

 		"This functions gives a copy of yearFormat String"

 	* Swapping Operation
-		`void swap(DateFormat& dFormat);`
+		`void copy(DateFormat& dFormat);`
-		"Swaps pointers of members in current object and dFormat"
+		"Copies format from dFormat to current object and dFormat"

 * Date